dirkk0/aframe-playground/README.md

 # A-Frame Playground

-The A-Frame playground gives you a tool, to load a presentation of a number of example HTML files and click through them while showing code and result in one view.
+The A-Frame playground aims to provide a tool to edit and show A-Frame examples in the most frictionless way possible.
+It doesn't need any online connection and only works with a local webserver.

 Made for educational purposes to teach [A-Frame](https://aframe.io/) but can also be used with standard HTML.

 You can try a [demo here](https://curious-electric.com/w/experiments/aframe/aframe-playground/playground).

 ## Installation
-Download the zip und unzip it or clone into the project.
+Download the zip or clone into the project.
 To use it you need to run a simple HTTP Server in the main directory.

 On Unix-type OSes you can usually use ```python -m SimpleHTTPServer 9001``` .